getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/electron.md

 `@sentry/electron` is the official Sentry SDK for Electron applications.
 It can capture JavaScript exceptions in the main process and renderers, as well as collect native crash reports (Minidumps).

-{% capture __alert_content -%}
-This SDK is still in beta and undergoing active development.
-It is part of an early access preview for the [next generation JavaScript SDKs](https://github.com/getsentry/sentry-javascript/blob/master/README.md).
-Until the _1.x_ stable release, APIs are still subject to change.
-{%- endcapture -%}
-{%- include components/alert.html
-  title="Support"
-  content=__alert_content
-  level="info"
-%}

 ## Wizard

 Our Sentry Wizard can help with the setup process.
 Make sure you have installed the `@sentry/wizard` npm package globally, then run: